-Try this the recipe for these Chocolate & Almond Protein Bars:
+You really, really need to try the recipe for these Chocolate & Almond Protein Bars!

-They’re vegan and sweetener-free but you can play around with your powders and sweeteners if you don’t care for vegan bars or if you want to make your bars lower in carbs.
+They’re vegan and sweetener-free but you can play around with your powders and sweeteners if you don’t want yours plant-based or if you want to make your bars lower in carbs.
 Just make sure you make them and see for yourself how easy and delicious homemade protein bars really are.
-They’re just absolutely gorgeous – and delicious.
-Here’s the recipe:
+They’re honestly delicious!

 1/4 cup ground almonds